apache/incubator-brooklyn/docs/dev/contribute/docs.md

 # Publishing

-Because github don't run plugins (they run with the `--safe` option), the site has to be built and the result of this copied to the `gh_pages` branch of the Brooklyn project (as per the github pages documentation).
+Because GitHub don't run plugins (they run with the `--safe` option), the site has to be built and the result of this copied to the `gh_pages` branch of the Brooklyn project (as per the GitHub pages documentation).

 This makes the process a little more tedious, but it does have the advantage that the documentation lives right in the Brooklyn project, easy to open alongside the code inside your IDE.

 (We could also put multiple versions of the documentation in the `gh_pages` branch, so that user guides for specific versions are always available on-line.)